j3fsantos/GillianPlatform.github.io/docs/js/stest.md

 ./testCosetteFolder.sh Examples/Cosette/Buckets/queue count
 ```

-**Note**: The times obtained when counting executed commands will be slower, due to the fact that the tests will be run single-threaded.
+**Note**: The times obtained when counting executed commands will be slower, due to the fact that the tests will be run in single-thread mode.

 ### Detailed Per-Folder Breakdown: Buckets.js